 Contact: T. Tatum, 312.744.9147 or firstname.lastname@example.org

-The Historic Preservation Division of the Department of Housing and Economic Development is preparing a nomination of Chicago’s historic Park Boulevard System to the National Register of Historic Places.
+The Historic Preservation Division of the Department of Planning and Development is preparing a nomination of Chicago’s historic Park Boulevard System to the National Register of Historic Places.
 The City’s park boulevard system is one of Chicago’s finest historic resources.
 Authorized by the State legislature in 1869 and built over the next twenty years, this “necklace” of boulevards and connected parks is nationally important for its landscape architecture and planning and remains an equally important city and neighborhood resource.
 The proposed district consists of approximately 26 miles of boulevards and contains more than 3000 properties.

 Why is the City preparing a National Register nomination for the Park Boulevard System?